Hypolite Dupuis: Business relationship with Henry Sibley

 Hypolite Dupuis moved to Mendota, Minnesota around 1840 and lived with his family in a small cabin on the property of Henry Hastings Sibley.

 Dupuis worked as a bookkeeper and then a business partner of Sibley, who later became the first governor of the state of Minnesota.

 In 1848, Dupuis naturalized as an American citizen around the time that Henry Sibley was elected as the at-large Congressional district representative for the Wisconsin Territory.

 The fur trade had largely died out by the 1850s, and Sibley and Dupuis liquidated their fur trade interests in 1853.

 In 1854, Dupuis built a two-story home made of Wisconsin brick, and operated the first general store and grocery in Mendota from the main floor.
 He closed the store during the Panic of 1857.
 The house is now part of the Sibley House Historic Site.

 Public service in Mendota

 Hypolite Dupuis was active in the Mendota community, serving as Dakota County's first treasurer in 1854, the justice of the peace in 1855, and as the Mendota postmaster from 1854 to 1863.

-Although Dupuis is known to have been fluent in French, English and Patois, one lawyer recalled that he once lost a case adjudicated by Dupuis because he had argued his case vigorously in English and was poorly understood by Dupuis, whereas the opposing party was able to present its case and answer questions in French.
+Although Dupuis is known to have been fluent in French, English and Patois [Michif, the language of the Métis or Half-Breeds], one lawyer recalled that he once lost a case adjudicated by Dupuis because he had argued his case vigorously in English and was poorly understood by Dupuis, whereas the opposing party was able to present its case and answer questions in French.

 Hypolite's brother Michael Dupuis moved to Mendota in 1854, and served as school clerk for ten years and as deputy sheriff for three years.